Our Guiding Principle

 Salinas City limits cover approximately 23 square miles.
 The SFD presently has six stations with the plans and land allocated for station seven.
 SFD has a contract with Monterey County Regional Fire Protection District (MCRFD) to provide fire protection services to a portion of their District.
 This brings the total protection area for Salinas to approximately 55 square miles.

 The Fire Prevention Division (FPD) is committed to protecting the lives of citizens, emergency responders, property, environment, and business continuation.
 This is accomplished through comprehensive fire and life safety education, plan check, and fire code enforcement programs.
 The FPD staff conducts fire plans examination and inspections of new construction, and permitting and inspection of fire protection systems, hazardous operations, special events, and special occupancies.
+This division is made up of a Fire Marshall, 3 Fire Inspectors, and one part-time Fire Plan Checker.
+They are supported by one part time office technician.
+Fire Chief Edmond Rodriguez emphasizes that the FPD staff take a balanced and uniform approach to application of the fire codes and regulations that affect the citizens, business, and the environment.

 One of SFD's primary goals is to promote fire safety in the home.
 The SFD uses a mix of published safety information, firehouse tours, school visits, and Sparky the Fire Dog to get the fire and life safety message out.
 The FPD staff is also charged by State law to regularly inspect occupancies such as places of assembly, schools, multi-family dwellings, residential care facilities, and healthcare facilities.